 Every pupil should live and work in a civilised and stimulating environment.
 This requires pupils to behave in a cooperative manner and respect the school rules.
 If this is not the case, then there may be a need for referrals or sanctions to be used to get the student to reflect on their conduct and change their behaviour.
-Pupils should always understand why any sanction is being used; in this respect 'community tasks' such as scraping up chewing gum, tidying a common room or collecting litter can prove to be effective.
+Pupils should always understand why any sanction is being used.
 Setting short term behavioural targets plays a major part in behaviour change.

-Lower School Sanctions Level 1: Informal intervention
+Lower School Sanctions

+Level 1: Demerit